Top 10 Restaurants for Free Dining at Disney World

 I’m intentionally trying to limit the number of restaurants on this list outside the parks (surprisingly not that difficult given the best options at resorts are Signature Restaurants that require 2 credits, and are typically poor value as a result), but there are a couple that are worth diverting park time to try.

-Whispering Canyon Cafe is an easy pick thanks to its rambunctious and fun atmosphere, plus the new skillets (including a plant-based one for the vegetarians/vegans out there).
+Whispering Canyon Cafe is an easy pick thanks to its rambunctious and fun atmosphere, plus the skillets (including a plant-based one for the vegetarians/vegans out there).
 Read our full Whispering Canyon Cafe Review for other menu highlights and more!

 Via Napoli